stungeye/Applied-Math-For-Games-1/docs/00-introduction-to-javascript/08-loops.md

 Javascript includes other types of `for` loops like `for of`, `for in`, and `forEach` loops.

-We won't review these special case loops until after we cover objects and arrays.
+We won't review these special-case loops until after we cover objects and arrays.

 ## Further Reading